 What are hereditary and congenital conditions?

-When it comes to pet health insurance, understanding the terminology can make a significant difference in the quality of care your furry family member receives.
 Two terms that frequently appear in pet insurance policies are "hereditary conditions" and "congenital conditions."
 These medical terms describe different types of health issues that can affect pets throughout their lives, and knowing the difference is crucial when selecting the right pet insurance coverage.

 What are hereditary conditions?